MSFTJesseLiu/JWT-Quick-Access/README.md

 - Have ``npm`` package manager to install the dependencies for you.
 - Clone this repo, and do ``npm install``
 - Run the ``./setup.ps1``, this script will create a separated Chrome user data directory (default: ``C:\chrome-jwt-profile``) and an associated Chrome shortcut (default: ``Chrome JWT.lnk``) for you.
 You can customized your user data directory path and shortcut name by ``.\setup.ps1 -dirpath C:\chrome-jwt-profile -shortcutname Chrome JWT.lnk``.
 - After running this script, you will have a brand new chrome browser session opened.
-Go to ``chrome://version/`` in your new chrome browser, checked that the Profile Path is what you specified or the default value in the previous step.
+Go to ``chrome://version/`` in your new chrome browser, checked the Profile Path is what you specified or the default value in the previous step.
 - Then run the local node app by ``npm start`` (default``port=8000`` and default ``ChromeUserDataDirPath=C:/chrome-jwt-profile/``).
 Again you can customize your own port and previous user data directory path by ``$env:PORT="8000"; $env:CHROME_USER_DATA_DIR_PATH="C:/chrome-jwt-profile/"; npm start``.
 - Use your Postman, create a ``GET`` request to ``localhost:8000``.
 With following Tests script and headers:
 ```js